epigen/CellWhisperer/README.md

 - CLI args
 - model sharing

-Before training, make sure to read the [LightningCLI documentation](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) (the three Basics are enough).
+Before training, make sure to read the [LightningCLI documentation](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli.html) (the three 'Basic' tutorials are enough).
 It's short and really helpful!
 E.g. to start a run do this:

 ```bash
 cd cellwhisperer  # go to the project directory to line up all paths correctly